triton-inference-server/model_navigator/examples/06_optimize_and_serve_model_on_triton/README.md

 ## Remove containers

-After finishing running example remove the Triton container working in the background:
+After finishing running the example, remove the Triton container working in the background:
 ```
 docker stop tritonserver
 ```